JenieX/web-development-with-jonas/javascript-course/01-fundamentals-part-1/README.md

 ## `let`, `const` and `var`

-Note: variable declared with `var` will be available on the `window` object.
+Note: variable declared with `var` will be available on the `window` object, which can lead to many bugs!

 ```js
 var a = 1;